scaleway/terraform-provider-scaleway/docs/guides/mnq_with_nats_terraform_provider.md

              Path: /Your/path/context/example.json
 ```

-* Finally configuring the provider with the server and credentials for the NATS Jetstream service.
+* Finally configure the provider with the server and credentials for the NATS Jetstream service.

 ```hcl
 provider "jetstream" {